 Quantum Cryptography: Quantum Cryptography is based on physics and it relies on the laws of quantum mechanics.
-It is arising technology which emphasizes the phenomena of quantum physics in which two parties can have secure communication based on the invariability of the laws of the quantum mechanics.
+It is arising technology that emphasizes the phenomena of quantum physics in which two parties can have secure communication based on the invariability of the laws of quantum mechanics.

 Comparisons between Classical Vs. Quantum Cryptography:

 |Classical Cryptography||Quantum Cryptography|